-NYSE wins Uber, Pinterest listings: sources
+NYSE wins Uber, Pinterest listings: Sources

 NYSE has become the exchange of choice over NASDAQ for big technology companies in the past few years after NASDAQ famously bumbled the Facebook IPO with massive technology errors.
 The exchanges compete fiercely for listing fees, and much like investment banks, often begin courting large companies long before they are ready to list.

-NASDAQ did score the IPO of ride hailing firm Lyft Inc, which could reach or exceed a US$23 billion valuation when it prices its shares March 28.
-Lyft will be the first internet player to kick off a string of hotly anticipated public debuts that will energize the IPO market after a quiet start to the year.
+NASDAQ did score the IPO of ride hailing firm Lyft, which could reach or exceed a US$23 billion valuation when it prices its shares Mar 28.
+Lyft will be the first internet player to kick off a string of hotly anticipated public debuts that will energise the IPO market after a quiet start to the year.

 Bloomberg first reported the Uber news on Thursday while the Wall Street Journal first reported the Pinterest news.